libgdx/libgdx.github.io/wiki/graphics/2d/spritebatch-textureregions-and-sprites.md

 ## Performance tuning

 `SpriteBatch` has a constructor that sets the maximum number of sprites that can be buffered before sending to the GPU.
 If this is too low, it will cause extra calls to the GPU.
 If this is too high, the `SpriteBatch` will be using more memory than is necessary.
+The default is 1000 and the maximum is 8191.

 `SpriteBatch` has a public int field named `maxSpritesInBatch`.
 This indicates the highest number of sprites that were sent to the GPU at once over the lifetime of the `SpriteBatch`.
 Setting a very large `SpriteBatch` size and then checking this field can help determine the optimum `SpriteBatch` size.
 It should be sized equal to or slightly more than `maxSpritesInBatch`.
 This field may be set to zero to reset it at any time.

 `SpriteBatch` has a public int field named `renderCalls`.
 After `end` is called, this field indicates how many times a batch of geometry was sent to the GPU between the last calls to `begin` and `end`.
 This occurs when a different texture must be bound, or when the `SpriteBatch` has cached enough sprites to be full.
 If the `SpriteBatch` is sized appropriately and `renderCalls` is large (more than maybe 15-20), it indicates that many texture binds are occurring.

 `SpriteBatch` has an additional constructor that takes a size and a number of buffers.
 This is an advanced feature that causes vertex buffer objects (VBOs) to be used rather than the usual vertex arrays (VAs).
 A list of buffers is kept, and each render call uses the next buffer in the list (wrapping around).
 When `maxSpritesInBatch` is low and `renderCalls` is large, this may provide a small performance boost.

+For more on this topic, see [Profiling](/wiki/graphics/profiling).